littleant/cakephp-1.3.21/README.md

 6. Find and fix problems related to the changes described below.

 Porting CakePHP to PHP 7.3 required the introduction of some breaking changes.
-Make sure you update your own code accord to the following changes:
+Make sure you update your own code according to the following changes:

 ### Renamed classes
 Two classes had to be renamed: